epics-extensions/EPNix/docs/nixos-services/user-guides/channel-finder.rst

 For a list of available ``settings``, examine the `RecCeiver demo.conf`_ file.

-Also examine the :ref:`opt-services.recceiver.channelfinderapi` and :ref:`opt-services.recceiver.settings` options.
+Also examine the :nix:option:`services.recceiver.channelfinderapi` and :nix:option:`services.recceiver.settings` options.

 TODO: explain which cf role is needed